catiegrasse/independent-study/finalPaperDraft.md

 ## Final Write-Up

 #### Short Abstract
 Endoscopic sinus surgery is the preferred treatment for chronic rhinosinusitis.
-This study seeks to use the ACS NSQIP dataset from 2014-2016 to analyze postoperative ESS outcomes for adult patients with specific preoperative health conditions.
+This study uses the ACS NSQIP dataset from 2014-2016 to analyze postoperative ESS outcomes for adult patients with specific preoperative health conditions.
+From this analysis, patients that smoked <1 year prior to surgery had a statistically significant higher incidence of postoperative pulmonary embolism and postoperative organ/space surgical site infection but did not have statistically significant higher odds ratios for these postoperative outcomes.

 #### Introduction
 Chronic rhinosinusitis has been rising in the US population since 1991, with 15% of the US population being affected by the disease in 2009.
 Endoscopic sinus surgery (ESS) is the preferred treatment for chronic rhinosinusitis, following failure of conservative therapy approaches (4).
 Since chronic rhinosinusitis affects such a large percentage of the population, this study seeks to examine the effect of preoperative health conditions on postoperative ESS in adult patients.
 This analysis was done using data from the ACS NSQIP dataset during the years 2014-2016.
 This data contains over 150 demographic and health variables such as preoperative risk factors, intraoperative variables, and 30-day postoperative outcomes for inpatient and outpatient patients undergoing major surgical procedures (1).
 From 2014-2016, the data contained records of 565 patients identified as having undergone endoscopic sinus surgery (ESS), approximately 0.02% of the entire dataset (2).
 Other studies have demonstrated the usefulness of the NSQIP dataset in examining the relationship between a specific health condition and ESS outcomes.
 A study used NSQIP data from 2005-2013 to analyze ESS outcomes for patients with diabetes mellitus (DM), finding that patients with DM are at a greater risk for for postoperative medical complications following ESS (3).
 Rather than focus on a specific comorbidity, this study took a broad approach by looking at multiple comorbidities that were included as variables in the dataset and analyzing postoperative outcomes.